Theory for the spectral splitting exponent of exceptional points: Analytical determination of the splitting exponent

 where $m=1,2, \cdots, N-j$.
 This agrees with the results of Case 2.
 An important conclusion from Eq.~(\ref{15}) is that all matrix elements $H_1^{p,q}$ with $p+q = j \leqslant (N-1)/2$ contribute to the spectral splitting at the same order.

-The consistent result $\alpha = 1/(N - p - q)$ across the last three cases leads us to conjecture that the splitting exponent is a function only of the index sum $p + q$.
-In other words, $\alpha$ is governed exclusively by the locations of the nonzero elements of the perturbation matrix.
+The consistent result $\alpha = 1/(N - p - q)$ across the last three cases leads us to conjecture that the splitting exponent is a function only of the index sum $p + q$, {\wsx i.e., $j$}. {\zbb When the perturbation matrix contains terms with different values of $j$, the minimum value of $j$ governs the splitting exponent in the extremely weak-perturbation regime.} In other words, $\alpha$ is governed exclusively by the locations of the nonzero elements of the perturbation matrix. {\wsx Numerical verification of this conjecture is provided in Appendix D for the model discussed in Section $\mathbf{IV}$.}